chorn/dnsimple_cli/README.md

 ## Install

 There is no install, it's just `bash`!
 Well, that's not true.
-If you're using `bash` version < 4, you're going to have a bad time.

 ### Dependencies